Skip to main content

 {

-by cubical_tactic;
+by cubical;

 }

-• glue / unglue simplifications.
+• glue / unglue simplifications when Glue types land fully.

-See verum_smt::cubical_tactic for the routing.
+See verum_smt/src/cubical_tactic.rs for the routing.

 Limitations